Support to keep your business super on track

 Super is due but I’ve fallen behind

 This could be that you’ve met your SG obligations in part or for some employees but not all.
 In these circumstances, we can work with you to get payments back on track.
-If this won’t be possible within the timeframe, the ATO has advised businesses to pay as much super as possible by the due date, as this will reduce the SG charge.
-You won’t pay a penalty if you lodge a SG Charge Statement with the ATO and pay the charge within one month.
+If you are unable to meet your full SG obligations the ATO has advised businesses to pay as much super as possible by the due date, to reduce late payment penalties.

-AustralianSuper has no authority to extend or change the legislated due date for SG payments as your obligation is to the ATO.
+Please be aware AustralianSuper has no authority to extend or change the legislated due date for SG payments, as your obligation is to the ATO.

 Visit the ATO’s website for more information on your payment options.